 Once you have this information ready, you can pick the best possible combination of market, rate, and transport requirements.

 Choose the Right Transporter: If fresh produce is not managed correctly during transit, the quality and shelf life can be negatively affected.
-Thus, the choice of the transporter can make a huge difference in how your product is shipped.
-So, when you’re searching for a transporter, you must check the following:
+Thus, the choice of the transportation provider can make a huge difference in how your product is shipped.
+So, when you’re searching for a transportation partner, you must check the following:

-The track record of the transporter in trucking perishable goods.
+The track record of the transportation provider in moving perishable goods.

 Is the equipment well-maintained, cleaned, and serviced regularly?